ambiennt/vt-releases/DOCUMENTATION_LITE.md

 #### `load_resource_pack_shader_materials`
 - Type: `bool`
 - Allowed values: {`true`, `false`}
 - Allows `*.material.bin` files to be loaded by resource packs.
-Overwritten files must be placed in the `./renderer/materials/` folder, relative to the current resource pack root.
+Overwritten files must be placed in the `.\renderer\materials\` folder, relative to the current resource pack root.

+---

+#### `mention_sound`
+- Type: `object`
+- Plays a configurable sound when an incoming chat message mentions the signed-in player's display name or one of the configured additional triggers.
+Chat formatting codes are ignored when checking for mentions.
+- Fields:
+	- `enabled`
+    	- Type: `bool`
+    	- Allowed values: {`true`, `false`}
+    	- Toggles the parent object.
+	- `sound_identifier`
+    	- Type: `string`
+    	- Sets the sound to play when a mention is detected.
+This should be the name of a sound event defined in `.\sounds\sound_definitions.json` of the active resource pack.
+The same sound identifier can also be tested via the vanilla `/playsound` command.
+	- `volume`
+    	- Type: `float`
+    	- Allowed values: [`0.0`, `+∞`)
+    	- Sets the mention sound volume.
+	- `pitch`
+    	- Type: `float`
+    	- Allowed values: [`0.0`, `+∞`)
+    	- Sets the mention sound pitch.
+	- `require_at_symbol`
+    	- Type: `bool`
+    	- Allowed values: {`true`, `false`}
+    	- When `true`, the player's display name only triggers the sound when mentioned with an `@` prefix, such as `@username`.
+When `false`, the player's display name may also trigger the sound as a standalone space-delimited word.
+	- `additional_triggers`
+    	- Type: `array` of non-empty `string`
+    	- Adds extra case-insensitive mention triggers.
+Each trigger matches as a standalone space-delimited word.
+Empty triggers are ignored.

 ---